sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - $$evidence-extension:  This CDDL socket can be used to extend the evidence-entry group model.
 See {{model-extension}}.

-## Full CDDL Definition
+## Full CDDL Specification

-In order to create a valid CoSWID document the structure of the corresponding CBOR message MUST adhere to the following CDDL data definition.
+In order to create a valid CoSWID document the structure of the corresponding CBOR message MUST adhere to the following CDDL specification.

 ~~~ CDDL
 <CODE START>